Great Glen Canoe Trail Expedition (5 days)

 We will meet in car park of the Tesco Metro on Tomnahurich Street, Inverness at 9.00am, before transferring by minibus across the country to Banavie, near Fort William (2 hours).
 With help from your guide, we’ll carefully pack the canoes and have a practice paddle in the canal basin.
 Once everyone is happy with steering a fully laden canoe we will paddle around 11km to Gairlochy and the start of Loch Lochy to find a remote campsite to enjoy our first night well away from the bustle of Fort William.

 Day 2 - Gairlochy to Loch Oich (25km)

 Much of the day is spent paddling the length of Loch Lochy (who came up with that name!).
 Hopefully the prevailing south-westerly wind is blowing and we can rig an improvised sail to speed us along.
 At the head of the loch we pass through Laggan Locks then paddle a two mile section of canal which takes us into the magical Loch Oich.
-Here we will change down a gear towards the end of the day and take our time exploring the lovely wooded bays of the loch while we look for a private and wild camping spot.
+Here we will change down a gear towards the end of the day and take our time exploring the lovely wooded bays of the loch while we look for a secluded wild camping spot.